REVrobotics/Blinkin-Firmware/README.md

 ## Getting Started

+**Important Note:** Uploading custom code to the Blinkin requires opening the device.
+Please note that opening the device to upload code will void the warranty.
+REV Robotics is not liable for damage that may occur due to device modifications.
+Use at your own risk.
+For more details, please visit the REV Robotics [Warranty Page](http://www.revrobotics.com/warranty-and-returns/).

 ### Getting the board ready

+This guide will use the programmer built into the Arduino Uno to target the Blinkin board.
+Be careful when following these instructions and wiring the device.

-- Follow the diagram below to wire the Blinkin board into an Arduino UNO
+- Follow the diagram below to carefully wire the Blinkin board into an Arduino UNO
+- Remove the main chip from the socket of the Arduino.
+This will cause the built-in Arduino programmer to target the Blinkin instead.
-- Plug a 12V battery into the Blinkin with an XT30 cable
+- Apply 12V to the Blinkin with an XT30 cable
 - Plug the Arduino UNO into your computer with a USB-A to USB-B cable

 <img src="https://github.com/willtoth/BlinkinFirmware/blob/master/images/Wiring%20Diagram.png" width="720" height="405" />